-Transportation Goal: To maintain and enhance a comprehensive, multimodal transportation system to serve all members of the community.
+Transportation Goal: To maintain and enhance a comprehensive, multimodal transportation system eitywide network of mobility options to serve all members of the community by encouraging a multitude of transportation modes while not discouraging the use of any particular mode.

 TR-1.
-Integrate land use and transportation decisions to ensure that the transportation system supports the Comprehensive Plan.
+Integrate land use and transportation decisions to ensure that the transportation system supports the Comprehensive Plan while striving to reduce congestion and improve mobility."

 TR-4.
-Ensure that the transportation system infrastructure in Bellevue provides mobility options for all modes, and accommodates the mobility needs of everyone, including persons with disabilities, the elderly, the young, and low-income households.
+Ensure that the transportation system infrastructure in Bellevue provides mobility options for all modes, and accommodates the mobility needs of everyone, including underserved populations including persons with disabilities, the elderly, the young, and low-income households.